micropython/micropython/docs/reference/asm_thumb2_hints_tips.rst

 The const() construct causes MicroPython to replace the variable name with its value at compile time.
-If constants are declared in an outer Python scope they can be shared between mutiple assembler functions and with Python code.
+If constants are declared in an outer Python scope they can be shared between multiple assembler functions and with Python code.

 Assembler code as class methods